Segal's axioms and bootstrap for Liouville Theory: Ward identities

 The total homogeneity degree satisfies

-For the estimates note that the differences $|u'_i-u'_j|$, $|u'_k-z'_l|$, $|v'_i-v'_j|$, $|v'_k-z'_l|$ are comparable to $ e^{-t}$.
+For the estimates note that the differences $|u_i-u_j|$, $|u_i-z_l|$, $|v_i-v_j|$, $|v_i-z_l|$ are comparable to $ e^{-t}$.
 Hence

-Estimation of the derivative of the correlation function in \eqref{expansion} is completely straightforward using \eqref{basicterm0} and \eqref{basicterm1}($ \tilde{G}_g$ was introduced in the proof of proposition \ref{ampSETholomorphic}) once we realize that all the Green functions that will enter in these expressions involve points whose distance is bounded from below by $ce^{-t}$.
-First we use \eqref{basicterm0} to get rid of the SET insertions and then \eqref{basicterm1} to the $z$ derivatives.
-The result is a linear combination of expressions
+Estimation of the derivative of $\langle T_g(\mathbf{u}') \bar T_g({ \mathbf{v}'}) V_{\gamma,g}(w) \prod_{i=1}^3 V_{\alpha_i,g}(z_i)\prod_{i=4}^mV_{\alpha_i}(g_i)\rangle_{\hat\C,U_t,g} $ which appears in \eqref{expansion} is completely straightforward using expansion into terms of the form \eqref{basicterm0} and then formula \eqref{basicterm1} ($ \tilde{G}_g$ was introduced in the proof of proposition \ref{ampSETholomorphic}) once we realise that all the Green functions that will enter in these expressions involve points whose distance is bounded from below by $ce^{-t}$.
+First, by using integration by parts on the SET insertions we expand in terms of the form \eqref{basicterm0} and then use formula \eqref{basicterm1} to get rid of the $z$ derivatives.
+As a result the term